 Can a man and a woman (or any two people who could potentially be attracted to each other), be just friends?
+While this has been up for debate for centuries, one thing is certain: friendship in a relationship is key for long-lasting success.

-Friendship is at the core of a strong relationship.
+Friendship is at the core of any strong relationship.
 Research has shown that a high quality friendship in a marriage is an important predictor of both romantic and physical satisfaction.
 Couples who are friends report higher levels of happiness in their relationships than couples who aren’t.
-Some research has even found that friendship in marriage is five times more important than physical intimacy.
+Some research has even found that friendship in a marriage is five times more important than physical intimacy.
 Now, that’s saying something.

 If you think about it, it makes sense that couples who are friends are happier than couples who aren’t.
 When you are friends with someone, you look forward to spending time with them, you value what they have to say, and, perhaps most importantly, you feel safe with them.